zong4/MinecraftEngine/README.md

 - [✔] Basic particle system for visual effects.
 - [✔] Basic audio system for sound effects and background music.
 - [✔] Collider system with bvh tree for basic ray tracing.
+- [✔] Support basic lua scripting for game logic and modding.

 ## What is next?